Choosing the right demolition and clearance contractor

 I’m always very happy to share my past work with new clients.
 Whenever I go along to give a quote, I take along a portfolio which shows off pictures of what I’ve done - before and after pictures of demolition works I’ve done.
 And if someone wants to speak to a past customer, I can put them in touch and they can hear it for themselves.
 I pride myself on doing a good job, so I have no problems in letting customers talk to past jobs.

-Another way to gather feedback is on a site like MyBuilder, where past customers can leave feedback about a tradesman’s work, and they can list their qualifications and experience as well as share photos displaying their work.
+Another way to gather feedback is on a site like MyBuilder, where past customers can leave feedback about a tradesperson’s work, and they can list their qualifications and experience as well as share photos displaying their work.

 Get quotes in person and make sure everything is included